-- 27. Each pupil will be subject to two formal assessments:

-- a.
-A formal advocacy assessment; and

-- b.
-A formal written assessment.
+- 30. Each pupil will be subject to two formal assessments: - a.
+A formal advocacy assessment; and - b.
+A formal written assessment. - 31.
+Pupils will be told as soon as possible (as far as Chambers is able) when the two assessments will be held.